jcw5937/340W/code/README.md

 The following is from the repository of the original paper which this project builds on: https://pmc.ncbi.nlm.nih.gov/articles/PMC11549440/pdf/41598_2024_Article_78648.pdf

-Some additional code documents were added which were needed adapt the pipeline to fit a cluster environment.
-The original documents were updated and still retain the same order.
+Some additional code documents were added which were needed to adapt the pipeline to fit a cluster environment.
+These have been added to the steps section.

+## Innovation:

+Our innovation was SHAP (SHapley Additive exPlanations), is an interpretability method that uses a heatmap to display which parts of the processed images were used in classification.
+The SHAP model was added to the model_development_and_evaluation.py file and the updated name is cnn_with_shap.py.

 ## Overview